JiadingGai/MatrixBlendX/doc/Notes.md

 # Flash attention math

+> See my_flash.py under python/ for an implementation of this example.

 Consider $Q$ with a single row block of $Q_1 \in R^{B_r \times d}$: $$Q = \big[Q_1,\big]$$ and $K^T = \big[K_1^T,\ K_2^T\big] \in R^{d \times 2B_c}$, where $K_i \in R^{B_c \times d}$.